mt-class/uiuc-2016/ling490.md

 [Bing Translator](http://www.microsofttranslator.com/),
 and [SDL FreeTranslation](http://www.freetranslation.com/)
 *learn* to translate by reading millions of words of already translated text.

-This course will show you how they work.
-We cover fundamental building blocks from linguistics, machine learning, algorithms, data structures, and formal language theory, showing how they apply to a difficult real-word artificial intelligence problem.
+This course will show you the rich history behind these systems, and what MT can be used for today.

 Instructor
 : [Lane Schwartz](http://www.linguistics.illinois.edu/people/lanes) - Office hours on Tuesdays and Thursdays from 3:30-4:45pm in [Foreign Languages Building](https://www.fs.uiuc.edu/ada/0172.html), room 4019